GilbertsHub/Images/README.md

 VulcunSalute_alternate.svg - vectory graphic version - use Inkscape to view and change.
    If you want to change the image this is the file to use.
+   Beware the "ubside down" images are clones of the master regular images.
+   Any edits to a clone master are reflected in the clones.
+Use Edit >> Clone >> Unlink to break clone links.

 VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.